C4Q/AC-Android/cohort_5.4/unit_04/04_19_fragment_callback_communication_revisited.md

 }
 ```

-Now, when an event is triggered from within the fragment, it can call the overridden ` ` method in the activity, through the reference in the ` ` object:
+Now, when an event is triggered from within the fragment, it can call the overridden `onInputFragmentInteraction(input)` method in the activity, through the reference in the `OnInputFragmentInteractionListener mListener` object:

 ``` java
 @Override